Picture credit: Michael Ochs Archives/Getty Images

 This begs the question, “What is horrible about The Rocky Horror Picture Show?

 The catchy tunes and spectacle provide an excellent cloak for the sinister goings-on.
-The singing and dancing encourage complicity in disturbing behaviour and the air of frivolity sweetens actions that would otherwise be repulsive by the witness.
+The singing and dancing encourage complicity in disturbing behaviour and the air of frivolity sweetens actions that would otherwise be repulsive to the witness.
 Which is to say, in the glow of an “orgasmic rush” all manner of sins can be forgotten, if not forgiven.

 In the “Time Warp”, Magenta describes this “orgasmic rush” to the virginal Brad and Janet.
 “You’re spaced out on sensation.”
 A grin.
 “Like you’re under sedation”, Riff Raff nods.
 But as Columbia entrances the audience with her tap dance, she reveals how, as an unsuspecting innocent, she received an “evil wink” from a man with “devil’s eyes.”
 “He stared at me and I felt a change,” she says, but she does not elucidate upon the nature of the change, and in the wake of the ambiguity, something sinister permeates her silence.